Southern Utah Wado Kai Karate Dojo Etiquette

 5. Sitting and Standing Etiquette

-• Sit in seiza (traditional kneeling posture) when waiting or listening.
+• Sit in seiza (traditional kneeling posture) when waiting or listening during class.

 • Do not lean against walls or lie down in the dojo.

-• Stand with hands at your sides or in front of you—never with hands on hips or arms crossed.
+• Stand respectfully, with hands at your sides or in front—not on hips or with arms crossed.

 6. Beginning and Ending Class

-• Line up by rank from highest to lowest.
+• Line up according to rank, from highest to lowest.

 7. Sparring (Kumite) Etiquette